mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 And then if we see that total security in terms of speed, or slow or fast, then we say *slow motion*.
 But that is a name, a concept.
 [But it is] completely beyond slow motion.
 Because his life is exactly fitting from moment to moment, so [it’s] very quick.
 So his slowness is not slow; his slowness is very quick, hitting the point.

 Immediately if you see Thich Nhat Hanh, immediately you’re shocked, don’t you think so?
 I was shocked.
-I saw him gassho at the airport, immediately [that] shock.
+[When] I saw him gassho at the airport, immediately [that] shock.
 So that is very slow, but it’s not slow: [it’s] immediate.
 Just a lightning spark.

 That is the point, alright?
 I am talking about that [point].
 So I say the diamond apparently is hard, the hardest being.
 That means total security, human security.
-But in order to have this security, [...] the inside of your life must be connected at superspeed. *At superspeed* means completely beyond fast or slow.
-That is superspeed.
+But in order to have this security, [...] the inside of your life must be connected at superspeed. *At superspeed* means completely beyond fast or slow; that is superspeed.
 In other words, freedom.
 No particular pattern, so-called slow or fast.
 Because it’s super-speed.
 So no particular pattern.

 That’s why we don’t know if molecules have a certain type of speed, slow or fast.
 We can find [out] how A and B come together and create the water which exists.
 But we don’t [know].
 Some we can know, but some we don’t know.
 So finally the question is: why?
 Water exists just as it is.
 We don’t know why.
 So that means all molecules inside of the water, inside of the diamond, are working very quickly, interconnected.
 That movement makes something hard.
 That is [the] security [I mean].